Clinical Activities and Rotation Structure

 Supervisors: Tyler Droege, Psy.D., Danielle Johnson, Ph.D.

 Our interns work with a multidisciplinary team while providing inpatient psychological testing and group psychotherapy.
-The rotation is based at The University of Kansas Health System Marillac Campus, which houses both residential and acute psychiatry patients.
+The rotation is based at The University of Kansas Health System Marillac Campus, which houses inpatient and outpatient psychiatric services.

 Emphasis is placed on learning to effectively communicate and coordinate appropriate testing, findings and recommendations with the treatment team and patients’ families.
 Trainees also gain experience writing appropriate therapy notes, especially in acute hospitalizations situations that often last for only a short period of time.